“Have the serenity to accept the things you cannot change, the courage to change the things you can, and the wisdom to know the difference.”

 STORY OF A FARMER

-One of my greatest mentors, Radhanath Swami, shared the below story about a farmer, his neighbor, and perspective in his second book, The Journey Within:
+One of my greatest mentors, Radhanath Swami, shared the below story about a farmer, his neighbor, and his perspective in his second book, The Journey Within:

 One day, the farmer’s only horse breaks out of the barn and runs away.
 Seeing this, the neighbor cries out, “Bad luck!
 You lost your only horse.”
 The farmer shrugs.
 “Bad luck, good luck.
 Let’s see.”